8 MIN READ

 Consider that $1 million your seed money.
 It can’t grow if you deplete the seed.

-If you just won $559 million in the Powerball, you should be able to live very comfortably off a fraction of that interest.
+If you just won $1.5 billion in the Mega Millions, you should be able to live very comfortably off a fraction of that interest.

 With patience and a smart approach, your new windfall can make your life better, not worse.
 A rich Penny Hoarder just has more pennies to watch, and that’s OK.